Mindfulness & Conflict

 In our Mediate Your Life training, we offer what is called a Self-Connection Process.
-This process integrates mindfulness with the basic language components of Compassionate Communication (Nonviolent Communication/NVC).
-The language components are: observation, feeling, need, request.
-In our training, these components are held within a 3-chair mediation framework and different processes we call “maps.”
+This process integrates mindfulness with language components of Compassionate Communication (Nonviolent Communication/NVC), and a 3-chair mediation framework to navigate life’s challenges and difficult conversations.

-The Self-Connection Process is a map to be able to find the inner “3rd chair” of awareness.
-From this place, you can navigate through the storminess and rough terrains of conflict to reach connection on the other side where new possibilities emerge for solving problems and for well being and happiness.
+Self-Connection enables you to find the inner “3rd chair” of awareness.
+From this place, you can observe the “opposing chairs” of thoughts and feelings, and effectively navigate the storminess and rough terrains of conflict to find connection on the other side where new possibilities emerge for solving problems and experiencing well being.

 The Hero/Heroine’s Journey: Evolving Our Brain to Respond to the Challenges We Face